Toward Product Leadership

 Lean Startup is about Product Leadership.
 In business, the ultimate goal of the enterprise is to eventually generate revenue and profit and that requires having enough customers who are willing to pay for a product or service.
 This is the key to sustainability in a free market system.
 The concept of the Lean Startup was first introduced by Eric Ries in his book titled: The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses.
 Steve Blank wrote an article in the Harvard Business Review last year titled: Why the Lean Start-Up Changes Everything.

 Agile is about the management of Product Development.
 When applied properly using techniques such as Test Automation and Continuous Delivery, Agile (and its various flavors like XP, Scrum, or Kanban) is a proven methodology for successful software delivery.
-A purely ceremonial approach (daily standup, sprint planning, review, retrospective, story pointing, etc.) may not yield best results.
+However, a purely ceremonial approach (daily standup, sprint planning, review, retrospective, story pointing, etc.) may not yield best results.

 However, having the best software developers in town and building a well-designed and well-tested software on time and under budget will not necessarily translate into market success and business growth and sustainability.
 So what is the missing piece?
 How do we ensure that Agile is delivering a product that users are willing to buy?
 How do we know that the software itself and the many features that we work hard to implement every sprint are actually going to be needed, paid for, and used by our customers?